neomutt/neomutt.github.io/_dev/build.md

 ### Configure options

 This is not a comprehensive list of configure options.
-Check `configure.autosetup --help` for full help.
+Check `./configure --help` for full help.
 The options marked "Path" have either take a path, or have an extra option for specifying the library path.

 e.g.  `./configure --notmuch --with-notmuch=/usr/local/lib/notmuch`